 - Pre-approve (or, where permitted under the rules of the SEC, subsequently approve) engagements of the independent auditors to render audit or non-audit services and/or establish pre-approval policies and procedures for such engagements, provided that (A) such policies and procedures are detailed as to the particular services rendered, (B) the Audit Committee is informed of each such service and (C) such policies and procedures do not include delegation to management of the Audit Committee’s responsibilities under the Securities Exchange Act of 1934.

-- Evaluate, at least annually, the independent auditors' qualifications, performance and independence, which evaluation shall include a review and evaluation of the lead partner of the independent auditors and consideration of whether there should be rotation of the lead audit partner or the auditing firm, and take appropriate action to oversee the independence of the independent auditors.
-In making its evaluation, the Audit Committee should take into account the opinions of management and Dolby's internal auditors and the report delivered by the independent auditors described in the following provision.
+- Evaluate, at least annually, the independent auditors’ qualifications, performance and independence, which evaluation shall include a review and evaluation of the lead partner of the independent auditors and consideration of whether there should be rotation of the lead audit partner or the auditing firm; provided that the Audit Committee will assure the regular rotation of the lead audit partner every five years.
+The Audit Committee will also take appropriate action to oversee the independence of the independent auditors.
+In making its evaluation, the Audit Committee should take into account the opinions of management and Dolby’s internal auditors and the report delivered by the independent auditors described in the following provision.

 - At least annually, obtain and review a report by the independent auditors describing: (A) the audit firm’s internal quality-control procedures; (B) any material issues raised by the most recent internal quality-control review, or peer review, of the audit firm, or by any inquiry or investigation by governmental or professional authorities, within the preceding five years, respecting one or more independent audits carried out by the audit firm, and any steps taken to deal with any such issues; (C) all relationships between the independent auditors and Dolby to enable the Audit Committee to assess the auditors’ independence; and (D) any other matters required to be included in a letter from the independent auditors pursuant to applicable requirements of the Public Company Accounting Oversight Board regarding independent auditor’s communications with the Audit Committee concerning independence.